-If you’re new to stock investing, then it’s important to understand the basics of how to buy, sell, and trade Wetherspoons shares.
+If you’re new to stock investing, then it’s important to understand the basics of how to buy, sell, and trade Wetherspoon shares.
 Here’s a quick run-through of what’s involved in each.

-This process involves finding a broker and placing an order to buy Wetherspoons stock, as outlined in the steps further up this page.
-Ideally you want to time your investment when the stock’s price is low so that you can profit by selling the shares after they increase in value.
+This process involves finding a broker and placing an order to buy Wetherspoon stock, as outlined in the steps further up this page.
+Ideally, you want to time your investment when the stock’s price is low so that you can profit by selling the shares after they increase in value.

 When you sell any Wetherspoons shares you have bought, you’ll want to do so at a higher price than the one at which you bought to earn a profit.

 When you sell is up to you.
 You might decide to hold for a long period of time, hoping to benefit from the company growing steadily throughout.
 Or, if you see that Wetherspoon’s stock is already up a lot compared to the price you bought it and you’ve noticed that the stock market is starting to fall, it might make sense to sell and take your profits to invest elsewhere.
 Equally, if the stock has fallen since you bought it and looks set to fall further, it might be a good idea to cut your losses by selling your shares.